 Now, to answer the question, 'Why would GMs hold off opening up?', my answer would be nearly identical to what I already mentioned above.

-First, if a was trying to set the tone, and illustrate the overall premise of the campaign, I would probably have a less open initial storyline to get the ball rolling in the right direction.
+First, if I was trying to set a tone and illustrate the overall premise of the campaign, I would probably have a less open initial storyline to get the ball rolling in the right direction.
 I would still allow for virtually any reasonable (within the context of the campaign) approach to solving the situation that the players want to take, including not solving it at all (unless we agreed before hand that that was the sole purpose of the game).